lizhanmit/learning-notes/kafka-note/kafka-note.md

 If all the consumers subscribing to a topic belong to the same consumer group, each message is delivered to only one consumer.

-Each server acts as a leader for some of its partitions and a follower for others so load is well balanced within the cluster.
+Each server acts as a leader for some of its partitions and a follower for others, so load is well balanced within the cluster.

 ### Broker